 A modern medical office should be a place of comfort for those suffering the misery of coughs, sniffles, body aches, and more.
 Comfortable, ergonomic chairs with thickly padded seats and wide armrests, adequate space between the chairs, some green plants, soft lighting, and relaxing music could prove very welcoming.
-A wide, automatic door could help to accommodate both older patients with canes, walkers, and wheelchairs, and young parents wheeling infant strollers could bring added value.
+A wide, automatic door could help to accommodate both older patients with canes, walkers, and wheelchairs, and young parents wheeling infant strollers.
 Keep to a simple floor layout to optimize the number of steps from the waiting room, treatment rooms, and the doctor’s private office.
 Include wide corridors and lower reception counters along with the standard height counters for easy wheelchair accessibility.

 Medical Office Colors

 Every room in a medical office has a unique purpose, and the color choice will increase or decrease the effectiveness of that purpose.
 For the reception and waiting room area, consider colors with a balance of both warm, welcoming hues and the calming color shades of bluish-green or pale blue.
 Knowledge of analogous, complementary and contrasting color theory, as well as color tone, will help in achieving this balance.
 A bit of bold orange or red can work as an accent color on one small wall in the waiting room — perhaps to draw attention to the reception desk window.